Home » Conversion rate » What Is a Good Conversion Rate and How to Improve It

 Any small variable you can tweak, you should do an A/B split test on.
 You’d be surprised at how much a small tweak can change conversion rate.

-Is to supercharge your content with social proof.
+The most efficient way to increase conversion rates is to supercharge your content with social proof.

 The most successful marketing consists, if not solely, then by most parts of testimonials, video testimonials and reviews of existing customers.
 If you’ve thought this is more for the B2C field, then you’re in for a surprise.
 B2B marketing is filled with social proof and it doesn’t end with just slapping the logos of your most known customer to your website.